awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-java-configuration.md

 ## System Properties<a name="xray-sdk-java-configuration-sysprops"></a>

 You can use system properties as a JVM\-specific alternative to [environment variables](#xray-sdk-java-configuration-envvars)\.
-The SDK supports the following properties\.
+The SDK supports the following properties:
 + `com.amazonaws.xray.strategy.tracingName` – Equivalent to `AWS_XRAY_TRACING_NAME`\.
 + `com.amazonaws.xray.emitters.daemonAddress` – Equivalent to `AWS_XRAY_DAEMON_ADDRESS`\.
 + `com.amazonaws.xray.strategy.contextMissingStrategy` – Equivalent to `AWS_XRAY_CONTEXT_MISSING`\.

-If both a system property and the equivalent environment variable are set, the environment variable values is used\.
+If both a system property and the equivalent environment variable are set, the environment variable value is used\.
 Either method overrides values set in code\.